 6.1.X.1 Description of technique

 Current specification supports SSB/SIB1-less operation for intra-band CA, where UE retrieves system information from and can perform synchronization based on another intra-band cell that transmits SSB and SIB1.
+Current specification supports SSB periodicity configuration up to 160 msec.

+For technique A-6, the UE may obtain system information from other associated carriers/cells and synchronize from other associated carriers/cells and/or synchronize from signal(s) transmitted on the cell.

-Technique A-6 supports on-demand SSBs/SIB1 transmissions and enable longer periods of cell inactivity to achieve network energy saving.
+Technique A-6 also supports on-demand SSBs/SIB1 transmissions and enable longer periods of cell inactivity to achieve network energy saving.
 SSB/SIB1 transmission at the serving cell can be triggered on-demand, e.g by the UE.
-The UE may obtain system information from other associated carriers/cells and synchronize from other associated carriers/cells or synchronize from a simplified signal(s) transmitted on the cell.

 6.1.X.2 Analysis of performance and impacts